 Contrary to what you may think, it often is dangerous to close a wound.
 Closing the wound could trap bacteria inside, resulting in a nasty infection.
 Without access to antibiotics, patients can die a painful death this way.

-This is the reason that most hospitals will not suture a wound if the patient comes in less than 6-12 hours after getting injured.
+This is why most hospitals will not suture a wound if the patient comes in less than 6-12 hours after getting injured.

 Suture a Wound If It Is: